-The University entered into a variable-to-fixed swap agreement with Wells Fargo Bank, N.A. that converts the Series B of 2005 bonds to a fixed interest rate of 3.414% through the maturity of the bonds.
-The changes in fair value of the agreement resulted in a loss of \$1,001,000 and \$807,000 in 2020 and 2019, respectively.
-The fair value of the interest rate swap agreement was a liability of \$4,424,000 and \$3,423,000, respectively, at June 30, 2020 and 2019.
+On July 15, 2020, the University terminated the variable-to-fixed swap agreement with Wells Fargo Bank, N.A. that converted the Series B of 2005 bonds to a fixed interest rate of 3.414% through the maturity of the bonds.
+The University made a termination payment of \$4,472,500 to Wells Fargo Bank.
+The changes in fair value of the agreement resulted in a loss of \$1,001,000 at June 30, 2020.
+The fair value of the interest rate swap agreement was a liability of \$4,424,000 at June 30, 2020.

-The swap agreement is used by the University to reduce exposure to the volatility in variable interest rates on long-term debt (Note 12).
-There were no other swap agreements in effect as of June 30, 2020 or 2019.
-The fair value of the swap agreements is reported within accrued expenses in the Consolidated Statements of Financial Position.
-The change in the estimated fair value of terminating the interest rate swap agreement is included in realized and unrealized net (loss) / gain on investments in the non-operating section of the Consolidated Statements of Activities.
+The swap agreement was used by the University to reduce exposure to the volatility in variable interest rates on long-term debt (Note 12).
+There were no other swap agreements in effect as of June 30, 2021 or 2020.
+The fair value of the swap agreements was reported within accrued expenses in the Consolidated Statements of Financial Position.
+The change in the estimated fair value of the interest rate swap agreement was included in realized and unrealized net (loss) / gain on investments in the non-operating section of the Consolidated Statements of Activities.